Ryan Jones: International tries

+Post rugby career

+During February 2016, Jones was appointed as a joint Head of Rugby Performance for the Wales Rugby Union alongside Geraint John who was also newly appointed replacing Josh Lewsey in the role on the executive board.
+From January 2019, Jones was promoted to become the WRU Performance Director, a newly created role as part of the Professional Rugby Board (PRB), effectively swapping jobs with Geraint John.
+However, less than 2 years later in October 2020, Jones resigned from the executive job at WRU.

 Personal life

 His father, Stephen Jones, was a police officer in the Gwent Constabulary, based in Cwmbran.
+Ryan is married to Charlotte.
+He has three children from his first marriage and a further three step-children with his second wife.

-In 2022, he was diagnosed with chronic traumatic encephalopathy and related early onset dementia.
+In 2022, he was diagnosed with early onset dementia, probable chronic traumatic encephalopathy (CTE).
 In the same interview, he also noted that he had been diagnosed with depression following his retirement from rugby in 2015, which was believed to be a symptom of the later dementia diagnosis.